guitarvydas/app/shu-das2cl/README.md

-convert diagram `helloworld.drawio` into a set of BASH scripts then, run the bash scripts
+convert diagram `helloworld.drawio` into a CL (Common Lisp) program then, run the bash scripts

 details: